golemfactory/ya-runtime-outbound/README.md

 This command will build runtime, install it in yagna directories and setup Provider presets:
 `./setup/install.sh`

-You can run `./setup/install-runtime.sh` if your have already preapred Provider configuration, but need to rebuild and replace runtime binaries.
+You can run `./setup/install-runtime.sh` if your have already prepared Provider configuration, but need to rebuild and replace runtime binaries.